 To the north, O’Brien’s Tower marks the highest point of the cliffs.
 It’s just a short walk away from the visitor’s center, and offers the best views in both directions.
 You can pay an additional $2 to climb the tower.

-How To Visit the Cliffs of Moher
+Getting To Cliffs Of Moher

 You can also hop on a shuttle bus from Doolin that will stop at the Cliffs of Moher, as well the town of Liscannor.

-The closest towns to the Ireland’s Cliffs of Moher are Doolin to the North, and Liscannor to the South.
+The closest towns to Ireland’s Cliffs of Moher are Doolin to the North, and Liscannor to the South.
 Both are only about 10 minutes away by car.
 Lahinch is about 15 minutes away.

 Here are some suggestions for places to stay around the Cliffs of Moher:

 The Cliffs of Moher parking lot is located across the road from the Visitors’ Center.
 The center itself is pretty slick, built to blend into the natural landscape.
 There’s food, a gift shop, and a movie explaining how the cliffs were formed.

 Weather at the cliffs changes quickly!
 Make sure to pack warm clothing and a rain jacket, just in case.
 It can get incredibly windy up there (if it is, stay away from the edge).